michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 ### Final audience review

 At the start of Part III, I had identified three primary audience groups, The students, Potential employers and the general public.
 The part II draft tried to address the needs of all these audiences, resulting in a less focused (flat-toned) message.
-However, the call to action also felt all over the place.
+The call to action also felt all over the place.

 As part of Part II, grading feedback Professor and the TA made two leading suggestions

 - [x] Decide on a specific target audience so the message can be more effective.
 - [x] Call to action must be more relevant and precise.
-- [x] What unique value (aside from presenting the data on the CMU website) is the audience expected to get from this?
+- [x] What unique value is the audience expected to get from this (aside presenting the data from the CMU website) ?

 Thinking through this grading feedback, I discovered that: